Xining Qinghai, China Travel Guide

 Many are family-friendly with bigger rooms, connecting room options, and sometimes amenities like swimming pools or children's play areas.

-Offer more space and flexibility, including kitchen facilities, which are useful for families with children.
+Offer more space and flexibility, including kitchen facilities, that happen to be useful for families with children.
 Platforms like Vrbo provide options.

 A good choice for longer family stays, combining hotel amenities with apartment living.